colehart/checks-for-understanding/module-2/backend/week_one.md

     @count = 1
     name = 'Mr. Ed'
     @something = something.find(params[:name])
+    or locals: { name = 'Mr. Ed' }
     erb :index
   end
   ```
 8. In the same code block, how would I pass a local variable `name` with a value of `Mr. Ed` to the view?
 * See above.
 I'm unsure how you could pass any local information from the controller to a view without assigning it somehow to an instance variable for the view to have access to it.
 9. What's the purpose of ERB?
-* Enhanced RuBy allows you to access and manipulate data through Ruby syntax and render it into HTML
+* ~~Enhanced~~ Embedded RuBy allows you to access and manipulate data through Ruby syntax and render it into HTML
 10. Why do I need a development AND test database?
 * You don't want any of your methods or HTML verbs to actually destroy information from your database or modify it while you are refining them.
 It is also faster to be able to check smaller datasets for whatever capabilities you are creating for your app.
 11. What is CRUD and why is it important?